TNBBill/Vespora-Platform/README.md

 Module List (WIP)

-* CharacterSheet - the ability to create / maintain a character sheet
+* Character - the ability to create / maintain a character sheet
 * Campaign - the ability to track a set of resources, tied to a single campaign.
 * Type - The ability to have different 'types' of games.
 * Google - Google+ Integreation (mostly for Hangouts!)